Skip to the main content

 Legislation

-Under Alberta's Health Professions Act and Hearing Aid Practitioners Profession Regulation, registration with the College of Hearing Aid Practitioners of Alberta (CHAPA) is mandatory if you meet identified competency requirements and provide professional services directly to the public, teach the practice of the profession to members or students of the profession, or supervise registered members who provide services to the public.
-Registered members who are authorized by the College may perform restricted activities specified in the Regulation.
-Only registered members may call themselves Hearing Aid Practitioners.
+Under Alberta’s Health Professions Act [pdf], Health Professions Restricted Activity Regulation [pdf], and Hearing Aid Practitioners Profession Regulation [pdf], registration with the College of Hearing Aid Practitioners of Alberta (CHAPA) is mandatory.
+Only registered members who are authorized by CHAPA may perform restricted activities specified in the Regulations.
+This includes those who:

 For information on what you need and other details, visit the certification profile Hearing Aid Practitioner.